Canton High School (Texas)

 Canton High School is a public high school located in Canton, Texas (USA).
 It is part of the Canton Independent School District located in central Van Zandt County and classified as a 4A school by the UIL.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+In 2022–23, the school was rated by the Texas Education Agency as follows: 89 (B) overall, 90 (A) for Student Achievement, 88 (B) for School Progress, and 87 (B) for Closing the Gaps.
+It also was designated with distinction in Academic Achievement in Reading/Language Arts and Academic Achievement in Science.